projectcalico/calico/reference/resources/caliconodestatus.md

 A Calico node status resource (`CalicoNodeStatus`) represents a collection of status information for a node that {{site.prodname}} reports back to the user for use during troubleshooting.

-As of today, status of BGP agents, BGP sessions and routes exposed to BGP agents are collected.
+As of today, status of BGP agents, BGP sessions and routes exposed to BGP agents are collected from Linux nodes only. **Windows nodes are not supported at this time.**
 Calico node status resource is only valid when {{site.prodname}} BGP networking is in use.

 #### Notes